 Regulatory oversight of medicinal products in the 21st century entails both challenges and opportunities for national regulatory authorities (NRAs).
-Product development, manufacturing, and distribution are now globalized and virtually digitized enterprises, each with their own information collection and management standards that compartmentalize information into domain-specific databases.
+Product development, manufacturing and distribution are now globalized and virtually digitized enterprises, each with their own information collection and management standards that compartmentalize information into domain-specific databases.

 Globalized operations mean that any given NRA must have a "reach" outside its own jurisdiction.
-Digitized information translates into vast quantities of data not all of which is uniform in structure, format and content across jurisdictions and across databases.
+Digitized information translates into vast quantities of data not all of which is uniform in structure, format, and content across jurisdictions and across databases.
 These challenges can be transformed into opportunities for enhanced oversight with the use of data standards; in particular, standardized data elements and structures that would uniquely identify individual medicinal products.

-Global medicinal product identification is needed across all regulatory information systems whether the global enterprise is clinical trial data, manufacturing data, or safety / pharmacovigilance data.
-However, the standardized data elements and structures across databases and across jurisdictions, as currently used, do not exist, impeding the analysis of pooled data or the comparative analysis of data contained in separate global databases.
+Global medicinal product identification is needed across all regulatory information systems whether the global enterprise is clinical trial data, manufacturing data or safety / pharmacovigilance data.
+During the SARS CoV 2 pandemic, the need for global medicinal product identification became more apparent, in particular, due to the global deployment and pharmacovigilance associated with COVID-19 vaccines and therapies.

+The standardized data elements and structures across databases and across jurisdictions, as currently used, do not exist, impeding the analysis of pooled data or the comparative analysis of data contained in separate global databases.
 For example, an analysis of a safety event in investigational clinical trials compared to post-market setting safety / pharmacovigilance reporting may be a challenge because of different data standards used to define and identify potentially related medicinal products.
 Moreover, sharing and pooling of data for global safety / pharmacovigilance analysis among NRAs is next to impossible without a standardized way to uniquely identify a suspected subject medicinal product.